 Minor in Portuguese

 Community involvement has probably been the most defining feature of my time at UT.
 Since my first year on campus, I have been passionately involved with the Liberal Arts Refugee Alliance, connecting students to educational material and community service opportunities around Austin.
-I have also loved being involved with Texas Lassos, a spirit group that fosters friendship and service.
-I'm honored to have been selected as a member of the Orange Jackets Tap Class of 2018, representing UT and our mission to serve.
-Last year I also began my journey as a tour guide through the Guides of Texas.
-This past year I was a research assistant with the Department of Government, helping professors gather and analyze information about the history and strength of democracy in Texas and Latin America.
-I have also enjoyed interning at two law firms in Austin, focusing on humanitarian cases.
+My senior year, I had the pleasure of serving as the director.
+As a junior, I began my journey as an official campus tour guide through the Guides of Texas.
+Since my junior year, I have been honored to be part of the Texas Orange Jackets (UT's oldest honorary service and leadership organization for women and non-binary folk) and serve as the Settlement Home philanthropy director my senior year.
+Throughout my time on campus, I was a research assistant with the Department of Government, helping professors gather and analyze information about the history and strength of democracy in Texas and Latin America.
+Around Austin, I have enjoyed working various internships with two law firms that focus on humanitarian cases and with Rainforest Partnership, a conservation nonprofit.

 What drew you to the Forty Acres Scholars Program (FASP)?